solidjs/solid-docs/WRITING.md

 We welcome suggestions and feedback.

 Bear in mind that the following is a general guideline, but we will use it as a framework to edit any incoming contributions.
-This is to ensure to that Solid's documents remain consistent in tone, voice, structure, and conventions.
+This is to ensure that Solid's documents remain consistent in tone, voice, structure, and conventions.

 ## Visual style